 Place each section in fresh potting mix

-Pop your mother String of Hearts plant back into its original pot (or downsize slightly if you have taken away a substantial amount of the original plant).
+Pop your mother plant back into its original pot (or downsize slightly if you have taken away a substantial amount of the original plant).
 Then pot your new plant(s) into fresh potting mix.
 Make sure not to reuse old potting mix from other plants as this can really easily transfer pets or bacteria without you realising!

 String of Hearts propagation FAQs